erikoest/symath/README.md

 reviewed by any others who understand the subject better than me, and it may very well contain a lot of errors and misunderstandings.

-D-forms can be defined in several ways.
+Forms can be defined in several ways.
 The following are equal.
-All of them will create a d-form in the default vector space:
+All of them will create a oneform in the default vector space:

 <pre>
   > # Using the to_d method on a scalar variable